-I’ve found the easiest way to calculate emissions is by using an online carbon emissions calculator.
+I’ve found the easiest way to calculate emissions is by using an online carbon emissions calculator (scroll to bottom of page).
 My favourite is by Spark Sustainability, a Finnish organisation whose aim is to empower and inspire people all around the world to be part of the solution to climate change.

 Their carbon calculator takes into consideration the:

 - Number of hours you travel by airplane